-To find a device is the Hologram Dashboard you can use the search bar in the top navigation menu.
-This search function is available on every page in the dashboard, and the search modal can be opened by clicking on the search bar in the nav menu, or you can use the Ctrl+K keyboard shortcut (⌘K on a Mac)
+To find a device in the Hologram Dashboard you can use the search bar in the top navigation menu.
+This search function is available on every page in your dashboard.
+The search modal can be opened by clicking on the search bar in the nav menu, or you can use the Ctrl+K keyboard shortcut (⌘K on a Mac).

-Once you type in a search term, we will automatically search for devices across all Active, Preflight and Deactivated devices with a single action, and the modal will display the first 8 matching devices in a list.
-To open a given device, either click on it with your mouse, or scroll with the arrows on your keyboard and hit ENTER.
+Once you type in a search term, we will automatically search for devices across all Active, Pre-deployment and Deactivated devices with a single action, and the modal will display the first 8 matching devices in a list.
+To open a given device, either click on it with your mouse, or scroll with the arrows on your keyboard and hit Enter (Return on a Mac).

-If you are searching for a device in the Hologram dashboard and cannot find it, here are some helpful tips to guide you towards how to best find your devices using the search box.
+If you are searching for a device in your dashboard and cannot find it, here are some helpful tips to guide you towards how to best find your devices using the search box.

 - If you have just activated a device (or updated the name of a device), it sometimes can take a few minutes for the device to be available via search.
 The update process is constantly running, so try to wait a couple minutes, refresh the page, and try the search again.